sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

     // We try/catch so we will catch if the the input fields can't be found
     // The error is automatically logged in Browsertime an rethrown here
     // We could have an alternative flow ...
-    // else we can just let it cascade since it catched later on and reported in
+    // else we can just let it cascade since it caught later on and reported in
     // the HTML
     throw e;
   }